-The General Partner may retain separate counsel for the Partnership or the Unitholders in the event of a conflict of interest arising between the General Partner and its affiliates, on the one hand, and the Partnership or the Unitholders, on the other, depending on the nature of such conflict, but it does not intend to do so in most cases.
+The General Partner may retain separate counsel for the Partnership or the Unitholders in the event of a conflict of interest arising between the General Partner and its affiliates, on the one hand, and the Partnership or the Unitholders, on the other, after the sale of the Common Units offered hereby, depending on the nature of such conflict, but it does not intend to do so in most cases.
+The attorneys, independent public accountants and others who have performed services for the Partnership in connection with this offering have been retained by the General Partner, its affiliates and the Partnership and have not been retained to act for the holders of Common Units.
+They may continue to be retained by the General Partner, its affiliates and the Partnership after this offering.
 Attorneys, independent public accountants and others who will perform services for the Partnership in the future will be selected by the General Partner or the Audit Committee and may also perform services for the General Partner and its affiliates.
 For a description of the Audit Committee, see "Management."

-The General Partner has agreed not to voluntarily withdraw as general partner prior to July 31, 2004, without the approval of holders of record of at least 66 2/3% of the outstanding Units (excluding for purposes of such determination Units held by the General Partner and its affiliates) and not to sell its general partner interest (other than to an affiliate and under certain other limited circumstances) prior to July 31, 2004, without the approval of holders of record of at least a majority of the outstanding Units (excluding for purposes of such determination Units owned by the General Partner and its affiliates).
+The General Partner has agreed not to voluntarily withdraw as general partner prior to July 31, 2004, without the approval of holders of record of at least 66 2/3% of the outstanding Units (excluding Units held by the General Partner and its affiliates) and not to sell its general partner interest (other than to an affiliate and under certain other limited circumstances) prior to July 31, 2004, without the approval of holders of record of at least a majority of the outstanding Units (excluding for purposes of such determination Units owned by the General Partner and its affiliates).
 Ferrell may, however, dispose of the capital stock of the General Partner without the consent of the Unitholders.
 If the capital stock of the General Partner is transferred to a third party, but no transfer is made of its general partner interest in the Partnership, the General Partner will remain bound by the Partnership Agreement.
 If, through share ownership or otherwise, persons not now affiliated with the General Partner were to acquire its general partner interest in the Partnership or effective control of the General Partner, management of the Partnership and resolutions of conflicts of interest, such as those described above, could change substantially.